nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Listing all tasks : `listtasks`

-Shows a list of all tasks in the application.
+Shows a list of all tasks in SalesNote.

 Format: `listtasks`